UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS05.md

 # External Dosimeter Display Unit

-ICAO Annex 6 (Part I) requires that aeroplanes intended to be operated above 15 000 m (49 000 ft) carry equipment that continuously indicates the total cosmic-radiation dose rate being received and the cumulative dose on each flight, with a display readily visible to a flight crew member.
+ICAO Annex 6 (Part I) requires that aeroplanes intended to be operated above 15,000 m (49,000 ft) carry equipment that continuously indicates the total cosmic-radiation dose rate being received and the cumulative dose on each flight, with a display readily visible to a flight crew member.
 For this purpose, AIRDOS05 can be complemented by an external Dosimeter Display Unit (DDU) that presents the current dose-rate and accumulated dose directly to the crew.
-The DDU can be placed in the cockpit at a suitable location, for example using a hook-and-loop fastener, as shown in the photograph below.
+The DDU can be placed in the cockpit at a suitable location, for example, using a hook-and-loop fastener, as shown in the photograph below.

 ![AIRDOS05](/AIRDOS/img/AIRDOS05_DDU.jpg)